Buppah Rahtree: Plot

 After unsuccessfully attempting to collect rent, Buppah's landlady breaks into the apartment, where she discovers Buppah's corpse; Buppah bled to death due to complications from the abortion.
 When the authorities arrive, Buppah revives, and her vengeful spirit refuses to be dislodged.
 Mrs. See calls upon Maew, a false shaman who hustles locals, to exorcise the spirit.
 When he fails, Maew convinces his teacher, Master Tong, to try.
 For his effort, Master Tong is left with a knife in his back.
-A pair of Roman Catholic priests perform an exorcism, only to end up curse at and vomited upon by the ghost.
+A pair of Roman Catholic priests perform an exorcism, only to end up cursed at and vomited upon by the ghost.
 As Buppah haunts the building, residents leave in droves, ruining Mrs. See's finances.

 In England, Ake grows homesick and has turned to drug use.
 He returns to Thailand and offers to bring Buppah rice congee.
 Ake catches the eye of Muay, a young woman at the congee stand.
 Muay seduces Ake and has him take her to an old cinema, where they have sex.
 When Ake returns to Buppah's apartment, he has forgotten the congee.
 Buppah knows that Ake has cheated on her, and for his transgression, she amputates his legs.
 Muay comes to the apartment to find Ake.
 Buppah takes possession of Muay's body and compels Muay to cut her own legs off.

 Mrs. See recruits a genuine shaman from Cambodia.
 The shaman and his men come to the apartment just as Muay is being possessed.
 They put a spirit cloth over Ake and on Buppah's corpse.
 Through a prayer, the shaman puts Buppah's spirit back into the corpse.
 They plan to take Buppah to a temple to be cremated, but on the way, the spirit cloth blows off the body, which is in the back of a pickup truck.
 Buppah takes control of the vehicle and causes it to crash into another truck.

 Muay, saddened by the turn of events, makes contact with Ake's father, who is angered and puzzled by the call.
 As it turns out, Ake has been dead for more than a month.
 Muay had sexual relations with Ake's ghost.